-A recruiter is as a person whose job is to find and enlist members into an organization.
-For many years, when you heard the word “recruiter,” military recruitment would leap to mind.
+A recruiter is a person whose job is to find and enlist members into an organization.
+For many years, when people were asking themselves “what does a recruiter do?”, military recruitment would leap to mind.
 Corporate America adopted recruiting as a business strategy, broadening the meaning.

-For years, large businesses hired and on-boarded new employees through their own HR departments.
-But, with the advent of easy Internet access, online recruiting took off and began to supplement corporate HR.
+For years, large businesses hired and on-boarded new employees through their HR departments.
+But, with the advent of easy Internet access, they started to discover the advantages of online recruitment and so it began to supplement corporate HR.
 HR departments could not keep up with the demands of large corporations’ operations, finance, IT, marketing, and facilities needs.
 Because employers’ needs began to widen and become more complex, HR had to change their relationship to job seekers.

 As an employer when does it make sense to hire a recruiter internally or externally?
 What are the differences and benefits?
 How do their attributes differ?
 What do they do?